-- Advise MASH at least six weeks in advance of their intention to privately foster a child or, where a child or young person is received in an emergency, within 48 hours after the child or young person's arrival.
-It is a legal requirement for the Local Authority to be notified by the private foster carer. - Notify RAT within 48 hours if their circumstances change including if someone else comes to live in the household or when a child or young person leaves their care, stating why and giving the name and address of the person into whose care the child or young person has moved. - Ideally, notification should come from the parent or private foster carer.
-However, anyone who comes into contact with children and families can also play an important role.
-They are often the people who are in the best position to explain to private foster carers and parents that they have a legal duty to notify Children's social work services. - If you know that a child or young person is being privately fostered, support the carer or parent of the child to notify Children's social work services. - If a private foster carer or parent, once aware of their legal obligation to notify Children's social work services fails to do so, please notify RAT yourself on 0121 788 4375.
+- Advise the local authority (in Solihull via MASH) at least six weeks in advance of their intention to privately foster a child or, where a child or young person is received in an emergency, within 48 hours after the child or young person's arrival.
+It is a legal requirement for the Local Authority to be notified by the private foster carer. - Notify the local authority within 48 hours if their circumstances change including if someone else comes to live in the household or when a child or young person leaves their care, stating why and giving the name and address of the person into whose care the child or young person has moved. - Ideally, notification should come from the parent or private foster carer.
+However, any school or college based staff member will often be the people who are in the best position to explain to private foster carers and parents that they have a legal duty to notify Children's social work services.